nkoder/jenkins-job-dsl-plugin-example/README.md

 ## ToDo

-* job DSL with credentials to remote repo

 * job DSL with "publish over SSH" step

-* job DSL for Node project

 * job DSL for project which needs virtual frame buffer (xvfb) to run test (Portractor?)